1technophile/OpenMQTTGateway/docs/integrate/openhab2.md

 ![](../img/OpenMQTTgateway_OpenHAB_Control.png)

 ## MQTT 2 manual setup >=Openhab2.4
-You should have a mqtt broker installed (either mosquitto or the OpenHAB2 embedded one)
+You should have an MQTT broker installed (either mosquitto or the OpenHAB2 embedded one)

 In paper UI
 * In bindings add the MQTT Things binding